-School climate survey used (attach results):
+School climate survey used (attach result ts):

 Date deployed:

 Participation rate:

 Where are our "hot spots" on campus?

-What is the capacity of our staff to handle bias and
+What is the capacity of our staff to handle bias and hate incidents?

-Professional development provided on diversity-related top
+Professional development provided on d iversity-related topics:

 Date: Provider:

-Staff present:

 Content overview: